 All these prices are very low.
 But if you are a passive investor like me, you are probably more interested in Exchange Traded Funds (ETFs).
 So, let’s look at the price to trade ETF:

 - TradeGate: 3.9 EUR + 1 EUR

 Overall, the prices are good.
 But I think it is bad that DEGIRO advertises free trading in US stocks, but they still have a 1 EUR trading fee.
 So, it is not free!

 And there is something even better with DEGIRO: You can trade some ETFs without transaction costs!
 Every month, you can make one trade (buy or sell) for one of the Core ETFs.
 If you make another trade in the same direction for the same ETF during the same month, it will also be free.
-If your portfolio is mostly in free ETFs, you will significantly reduce your fees.
+You will significantly reduce your fees if your portfolio is mostly in free ETFs.

-It is important to keep in mind that only the transaction costs are waived on the Core ETFs.
+It is essential to keep in mind that only the transaction costs are waived on the Core ETFs.
 Other fees still apply.

 If you buy an ETF (or a stock) not in your account currency, you will pay fees on the currency exchange.
 By default (Auto FX Trader), you will pay 0.25% of the transaction value.
 You can also opt for manual exchanges.
 In that case, you will pay 10 EUR + 0.25%.
 For most investors, there is no point in making manual trades with DEGIRO.
 So, the manual fee is what matters.

 These foreign currency fees are not particularly cheap.
 However, they are already twice cheaper as the cheapest Swiss broker.
-Remember that you will pay this fee in both directions (buy and sell).
+Remember that this fee is due in both directions (buy and sell).